 $6 million in estimated annual savings and reduced production losses

-Reduces time needed to identify bad actors behind high oil-in-water levels
+Reduces time needed to identify factors behind high oil-in-water levels

 Secures regulatory compliance and prevents environmental incidents